rwinch/spring-framework-wiki/Contributor-guidelines.md

 When you've completed the web form, simply add the following in a comment on your pull request:

-    I have signed and agree to the terms of SpringSource Individual Contributor License Agreement.
+    I have signed and agree to the terms of the SpringSource Individual Contributor License Agreement.

 You do not need to include your token/id.
 Please add the statement above to all future pull requests as well, simply so the Spring Framework team knows immediately that this process is complete.